GetJOMO/slate/source/index.html.md

 { "message": "Event was successfully deleted." }
 ```

-This endpoint deletes an Event by the currently logged in user.
+Description: This endpoint deletes an Event for the event host.

 ### HTTP Request